qunyizhao/Analytics-Projects/Airbnb Price/README.md

-**Project Introduction: Evaluating Pricing Strategy of Airbnb in Florida 2022**
+# Evaluating Pricing Strategy of Airbnb in Florida 2022

 As the largest online marketplace focused on homestays and experiences, Airbnb provides customers with a more personalized way for their travel experience.
 Millions of listings were